aml-org/amf-custom-validator/docs/validation_tutorial/validation.md

-# AMF Rule-sets
+# AMF Rulesets

-This tutorial tells how to use the AMF Rule-sets format and the AMF Custom Validator tooling that enables you to define, group, document, reuse and execute common validation rules over any JSON-LD model.
+This tutorial tells how to use the AMF Rulesets format and the AMF Custom Validator tooling that enables you to define, group, document, reuse and execute common validation rules over any JSON-LD model.
 By making use of AMF parsing capabilities, you can define rules for RAML, OAS, AsyncAPI, GraphQL ans AsyncAPI specifications that AMF then can translate into a common JSON-LD model.